aau-claaudia/hpc/docs/mistral/guides/ai-studio/tokens-and-seats.md

 ### Seats (Vibe)

 **Vibe access is seat-based.** A seat is a named user license.
 AAU holds a number of seats as part of its institutional agreement with Mistral.
-When you log in to Vibe via AAU SSO, you are assigned a seat for your account.
+After your [access application](/mistral/how-to-access/) is approved and you log in via AAU SSO, you are assigned a seat for your account.

 Key points about seats:

 - A seat gives you access to Vibe's full feature set.
 - You do not pay per message — usage is covered institutionally up to the daily limits of the institutional agreement.
 - Seats are tied to your AAU login.
 You cannot transfer or share a seat.
 - Access depends on **seat availability**.
-We cannot guarantee access for every researcher at all times.
-Seats may be removed due to inactivity in order to ensure fair distribution of access among AAU researchers.
+We cannot guarantee a seat for every researcher at all times.
+Unused seats may be removed or reassigned so that access can be shared fairly.

 ### Tokens (AI Studio API)